pkhuong/pkhuong.github.io/source/_posts/2020-10-31-nearly-double-the-ph-bits-with-one-more-clmul.markdown

 ---
 layout: post
 title: "1.5x the PH bits for one more CLMUL"
-date: 2020-10-31 18:30:15 -0400
+date: 2020-10-31 18:30:17 -0400
 comments: true
 categories:
 ---

-<small>Turns out the part where I simply asserted a probability was slightly off 😉.
-I had to go back to an older proof with weaker bounds, but that's fine, since we still collide way more rarely than \\(2^{-70}\\).</small>
+<small>Turns out the part where I simply asserted a property was slightly off 😉.
+I had to go back to an older proof with weaker bounds, but that's not catastrophic: we still collide way more rarely than \\(2^{-70}\\).</small>

 The core of [UMASH](https://github.com/backtrace-labs/umash) is a hybrid [PH](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.105.9929&rep=rep1&type=pdf#page=3)/[(E)NH](https://eprint.iacr.org/2004/319.pdf#page=4)